ROCm/HIP/docs/how-to/hip_porting_guide.rst

 CU_POINTER_ATTRIBUTE_MEMORY_TYPE
 ================================

-To get the pointer's memory type in HIP, developers should use :cpp:func:`hipPointerGetAttributes`.
+To return the pointer's memory type in HIP, developers should use :cpp:func:`hipPointerGetAttributes`.
-First parameter of the function is `hipPointerAttribute_t`.
+The first parameter of the function is `hipPointerAttribute_t`.
 Its ``type`` member variable indicates whether the memory pointed to is allocated on the device or the host.
 For example:

 .. code-block:: cpp